flavioafferreira/luckfox_station/README.md

 This repository contains a **Linux-based LoRaWAN station** written in C, targeting Luckfox boards and similar embedded Linux platforms.
 The goal of this project is to provide a simple, hackable LoRaWAN station that can be integrated into custom gateways, test setups, or educational projects.
+The board used in this project is the model Luckfox Pico Pi A W --> https://wiki.luckfox.com/Luckfox-Pico-Pi
 ---

 ## Features